+Try this peppermint soap recipe!
 I love the scent of both peppermint and spearmint plants when they are fresh.
 It’s minty, fresh, sharp, and transmits energy.
-So, I had to make a peppermint soap, and am now sharing this peppermint soap recipe with you.
+So, I had to make a peppermint soap, and I am now sharing the recipe with you.

-Try this cold process peppermint soap recipe.
-A very refreshing and mild soap, made with 100% peppermint-infused olive oil, peppermint essential oil, and colored with green clay and dried peppermint leaves.
+A very refreshing and mild soap, made with 100% peppermint-infused olive oil, peppermint essential oil, and decorated with dried peppermint leaves.
 Peppermint scent is wonderful, and this will turn your shower experience into a refreshing one.

 Learn how to make a pure peppermint soap at home with this recipe.